wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 }
 ```

-The JSON response is similar, but without "ephemeralPublicKey" field:
+The JSON response is similar, but without `ephemeralPublicKey` and `nonce` fields:

 ```json
 {